Psycho-Head Blowout

-Psycho-Head Blowout is the third EP by White Zombie, released in May 1987 by Silent Explosion.
+Psycho-Head Blowout is the third EP by American rock band White Zombie, released in May 1987 by Silent Explosion.
 The album was recorded with producer and composer Kramer and was the band's first to feature guitarist Tom Guay, who had a pivotal influence on the band's sound.
 It was also the debut release of the band's short-lived label Silent Explosion.
 The record was the band's first release to receive critical notice and garnered them notice in underground circles.

 Recording

 The music that comprises Psycho-Head Blowout was recorded by producer and composer Kramer at his studio Noise New York.
 In an interview with Creem, Rob was very critical of Kramer's work on the album, saying that he "wouldn't do anything we told him to."

 Tour

 Although Psycho-Head Blowout was White Zombie's first release to receive praise from more prestigious critics, most of the attention was directed towards the live shows surrounding the release of the record.
 Simmons of The Village Voice wrote, "Their recent EP Psycho-Head Blowout reams the cranium quite nicely, but the live shows will really open your skull" while Smith from the same newspaper simply wrote, "Seethisband.
 Seethisband.
 Seethisband.
 Go."
 During this time the band toured mostly with other local New York bands such as the Swans, Rat at Rat R, Pussy Galore and The Honeymoon Killers.
 "We didn't really fit in", recalls Sean "it felt like the East Village scene was amused by us, at best".